 - Subtract your operating expenses from your total rent potential: $12,000 − $6,000 = $6,000 of net operating income.

-- Divide your net operating income by the total value of your mortgage: $6,000 ÷ $200,000 = 0.03, which makes this property’s ROI 3%.
+- Divide your NOI by the total value of your mortgage: $6,000 ÷ $200,000 = 0.03, which makes this property’s ROI 3%.

-If you buy a property in a solid area and you know that you can rent to reliable tenants, a 3% ROI is great.
+If you buy a property in a solid area and know you can rent to reliable tenants, a 3% ROI is great.
 However, if the property is in an area known for short-term tenants, a 3% ROI may not be worth your time and effort.

-3. You Have Time To Manage It
+3. You Have The Time To Manage It

-You also must do all of this while working around your tenant’s “right to privacy,” a legal standard that prevents you from dropping by unannounced without at least 24 hours of warning in most states.
+You also must do all of this while working around your tenant’s “right to privacy” – a legal standard that prevents you from dropping by unannounced without at least 24 hours of warning in most states.

-Things To Consider Before Buying An Investment Property
+What To Consider Before Buying An Investment Property

 What Are The Housing Market Trends?

-You want to choose a property that rises in value over time.
+You’ll want to choose a property that rises in value over time.
 But how can you tell which areas will become the next best places to invest in real estate?
 The only way is to watch an area’s housing market indicators and rental trends over time and compare the direction of previous property prices and taxes to where they are now.

 Should You Buy With A Partner?